 While Visiting Point Reyes National Seashore

-Volunteers may also assist with related activities beneficial to habitat restoration, such as rare plant or stream and tidepool monitoring, native seed collection plant propagation, and stream stabilization.
+Volunteer!
+Volunteers may assist with activities beneficial to habitat restoration, such as rare plant or stream and tidepool monitoring, native seed collection plant propagation, and stream stabilization.
 For more information, contact the park's volunteer coordinator at 415-464-5225.

 Visit the San Francisco Bay Area Inventory & Monitoring Network's Invasive Plants Early Detection page to learn more and to download Plant ID Cards featuring some of the high-priority invasive species.
 These plant-out-of-place cards are designed to help visitors with the identification of new invaders of Point Reyes National Seashore while exploring the park.
-If you see any of these plants in the park, take a photo of it or provide a detailed description and note precisely where you found the plant, and then LET US KNOW!
-Contact Ellen Hamingson at 415-464-5196 or by email.
+If you see any of these plants in the park, take a photo of it or provide a detailed description and note precisely where you found the plant, and then LET US KNOW by email.

 If you see these plants-or any other unusual plants-growing in the open space lands of the Bay Area, contact the landowner, your county agriculture department, or a cooperative extension agent.
 Or report confirmed infestations directly through Calflora's Plant Observation Entry application.